danielle-tremblay/danielle-tremblay.github.io/index.md

 - Downloaded data
 - Goal for over the weekend is to compare and select a segmentation method to apply as well as creating a new extension and module

+### _March 12, 2017_
+- Created Project module and extension
+- Updated plan for success
+- Created additional information on K-means (Can be used in our presentation)
+- Uploaded CT of before and after application of K-means (Can be used in our presentation)

 # Rachel's Contribution:

 ### _March 7, 2017_